 The mechanism of action for the ocular hypotensive effect of brimonidine in rabbits and monkeys is predominantly the suppression of aqueous humor production.
-Trabecular outflow
+Trabecular outflow was not found to be affected in monkeys.
+In rabbits, a secondary mechanism of action includes

-^a[3H]Prazosin in human cerebral cortex.
+&lt;sup>a[H]Prazosin in human cerebral cortex.

-^b[3H]Rauwolscine binding in HT-29 cells.
+&lt;sup>b[H]Rauwolscine binding in HT-29 cells.

-^CContraction of isolated rabbit aorta.
+&lt;sup>CContraction of isolated rabbit aorta.

-^dInhibition of electrically induced contractions in the isolated rabbit vas deferens.
+&lt;sup>dInhibition of electrically induced contractions in the isolated rabbit vas deferens.

-^b Mean decrease in treated eye IOP (mm Hg) from vehicle-treated control at 2 hr following the AM dose.
+&lt;sup>b Mean decrease in treated eye IOP (mm Hg) from vehicle-treated control at 2 hr following the AM dose.

-^{} Significantly different from vehicle-treated animals (p<0.05) for treated eye.
+\ Significantly different from vehicle-treated animals (p<0.05) for treated eye.